OctagonAI/octagon-mcp-server/README.md

   - Required for all operations
   - Sign up at [Octagon](https://octagonagents.com) if you don't have an API key

+#### Getting an API Key

+To use Octagon MCP, you need to:

+1. Sign up for an account at [apps.octagonai.co](https://apps.octagonai.co)
+2. After logging in, navigate to **Settings → API Keys**
+3. Generate a new API key
+4. Use this API key in your configuration as the `OCTAGON_API_KEY` value

 #### Optional Configuration

 - `OCTAGON_API_BASE_URL`: Custom API endpoint (default: https://api.octagonagents.com/v1)